-Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 5 listings have come on the market, which means leases might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have been made available, which means new listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 25% of the available leases in the Downtown Thousand Oaks are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this market were built in 1987 and are Class C.
+The standard measurement for office space in this area is around 2,380 sqft.
+Most buildings in this market are approximately 2 stories.
+Most buildings in this market were built in 1989 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Real estate is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks occupants.
+Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.